School of Architecture and Built Environment

 A full description of academic policies for all students in Graduate Programs can be found in the Office of Graduate and Postdoctoral Studies section of this catalog.
 Students should review these policies thoroughly.

-The School of Architecture's graduate programs follow the policies maintained by the Office of Graduate and Postdoctoral Studies.
+The School of Architecture and Built Environment's graduate programs follow the policies maintained by the Office of Graduate and Postdoctoral Studies.
 Exceptions and additions to these policies are listed below.
-Further details on these policies, along with forms, procedures, and other student guidelines, are detailed on the School of Architecture's Student Handbook.
-Please note that in some instances, the School of Architecture's policies may require revision after publication of the Tulane University Catalog.
-Please refer to the School of Architecture's website for the most current information.
+Further details on these policies, along with forms, procedures, and other student guidelines, are detailed on the School of Architecture and Built Environment's Student Handbook.
+Please note that in some instances, the School's policies may require revision after publication of the Tulane University Catalog.
+Please refer to the School of Architecture and Built Environment's website for the most current information.

 Course Loads